RichardRed0x/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 ![R-Square Development](images/07_rsq_plot.png)

-Confidence in a S2F-Value relationship for **Bitcoin**, **Decred** has generally increased over time with a notable deviation in the lead up to the point of 50% of supply mined.
+Confidence in a S2F-Value relationship for **Bitcoin** and **Decred** has generally increased over time with a notable deviation in the lead up to the point of 50% of supply mined.
 This indicates a consistent demand is present for both protocols to absorb the relatively high coin inflation during the first four years and maintain or grow network valuation.

 For **Bitcoin** the drift at 50% mined is explained by the first halving event which increases S2F with no direct impact on value leading to an immediate undervaluation according to the model.
 For **Decred** this may reasonably be attributed to the 2018-19 bear market conditions and generally low market engagement towards alt-coins during the pre-2020 halving **Bitcoin** bull market.